marcellbarsony/dotfiles/README.md

 ## Documentation

-For the documentation please refer the [Wiki page](https://github.com/marcellbarsony/linux/wiki "Wiki - Marci's Arch config").
+For the documentation please refer to the [Wiki page](https://github.com/marcellbarsony/linux/wiki "Wiki - Marci's Arch config").

-***